jobergum/browser-ml-inference/README.md

 Since Cloudfare page limit static asset files to maxium 25MB we use the int8 version with lower accuracy.

 See [ONNX Runtime Web Examples](https://microsoft.github.io/onnxruntime-web-demo/#/) for more examples of model inference.
-See also [ONNX Runtime Web—running your machine learning model in browser](https://cloudblogs.microsoft.com/opensource/2021/09/02/onnx-runtime-web-running-your-machine-learning-model-in-browser/)
+See also [ONNX Runtime Web—running your machine learning model in browser](https://cloudblogs.microsoft.com/opensource/2021/09/02/onnx-runtime-web-running-your-machine-learning-model-in-browser/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Code Navigation

+- The App frontend logic is in [src/App.js](src/App.js)
+- The model inference logic is in [src/inference.js](src/inference.js)
+- The tokenizer is in [src/bert_tokenizer.js](src/bert_tokenizer.ts) which is a copy of [Google TFJS](https://raw.githubusercontent.com/tensorflow/tfjs-models/master/qna/src/bert_tokenizer.ts) (Apache 2.0)

 ## Language Model Bias
 The pre-trained language model was trained on text with biases,